Vietnam bets on loosening gaming laws to lure high rollers

 PATCHY RECORD

-Vietnam's record with casinos has been patchy, however, plagued by delays, canceled contracts, poor infrastructure and funding problems.
+Vietnam's record with casinos has been patchy, however, plagued by delays, cancelled contracts, poor infrastructure and funding problems.

-But MGM Resorts terminated its management contract prior to the opening in 2013 and Pinnacle Entertainment, which has a stake in ACDL, was forced to write off $25 million due to delays.
+But MGM Resorts (MGM.N) terminated its management contract prior to the opening in 2013 and Pinnacle Entertainment PNK.N, which has a stake in ACDL, was forced to write off $25 million due to delays.

 The second of Vietnam's two big casinos, at South Hoi An is also stalled, with asset management firm VinaCapital trying to resuscitate a $4 billion project, but yet to name an international partner after Genting pulled out in 2012.